groupdocs-signature/GroupDocs.Signature-Products/content/signature/python-net/qrcode/pptx.en.md

           link: "https://docs.groupdocs.com/signature/python-net/"

       content: |
-        ```csharp {style=abap}
+        ```python {style=abap}
+        import groupdocs.signature as sg

+        def run():

-        // Initialize a new Signature instance with the document
+            # Initialize a new Signature instance with the document
-        using (Signature signature = new Signature("input.pptx"))
-        {
+            with sg.Signature('input.pptx') as signature:

-            // Use QrCodeSignOptions to embed a QR code into the document
+                # Use QrCodeSignOptions to embed a QR code into the document
-            QrCodeSignOptions options = new QrCodeSignOptions("Text Content")
+                options = sg.QrCodeSignOptions("Text Content")

-                {
-                    // Specify the signature type and set its position on the page
+                # Specify the signature type and set its position on the page
-                    EncodeType = QrCodeTypes.QR,
+                options.EncodeType = sg.QrCodeTypes.QR
-                    Left = 50,
+                options.Left = 50
-                    Top = 150
+                options.Top = 150
-                };

-            // Save the document with the embedded QR code
+                # Save the document with the embedded QR code
-            SignResult result = signature.Sign("output.pptx", options);
+                result = signature.Sign("output.pptx", options)
-        }
         ```

 ############################# More features ############################